The Consulting Manifesto for the 21st Century — An Invitation to Collaborate

 This is a living document.
 We publish it under a creative commons license.
 The idea is simple: We want to inspire a discussion about the current and future state of the craft.
 Also, we want to invite everybody who cares to give input, develop it and make it your own — as long as you stay true to its core and in turn make it accessible under the same terms.
 You can even feel free to publish it on your website if you subscribe to its message.
 Of course, we have no quality management in place, so you yourself are responsible for living up to it.
 You can give us your input either here on medium or, even better, in the corresponding Google Doc.

-That leads to another important point I want to make: The manifesto expresses a mindset but obviously needs to be backed up by practices which turn the theory into reality.
-In the upcoming weeks we will publish a document in which we are going to collect ideas and practices that help you to manifest every aspect in your business.
-We — as in Eck Consulting — have those in place for most aspects, but not all.
+That leads to another important point I want to make: The manifesto expresses a mindset but obviously needs to be backed up by practices which turn the theory into practice.
 And that’s precisely the idea: To create a resource which is open to everybody who cares about the profession.
-One where everybody is invited to contribute in order to make us better collectively.
+A resource that allows everybody to contribute in order to make our profession better collectively.
 This, naturally, also includes people from the client side.
 After all, you are at the core of our profession’s mission, so your perspective might be the most valuable!
 In case you have any input, feel free to share it here as a response or drop us a line.

 Why do we do this, you might wonder.
 After all, it’s basically the opposite of what our industry is build around: Creating and selling intellectual property.
 That’s true.
 Yet, nowadays it’s almost impossible to protect knowledge at all.
 Also, we are firm believers in the idea of open collaboration as well as that all knowledge is only valuable when put into good practice.
 Thus, it’s only natural to us.